 Jack blinked sideways at her.

-"And me," Tooth added.
-"We've grown...a lot, and not even over the full span of one week.
+"Yeah and me," Tooth added.
+"We've grown... a lot, and not even over the full span of one week.
 I mean, one week.
 That's how long I've only known you."

 "You owe it to yourself."

 He glanced at her.
 "You figure that?"

 Tooth put her hand on her hip.
 "Really?
 You want me to replay the last week for you or what?"
 And a sudden, impish smile appeared on Jack's face.

 "Our lives may be different, but you sure our games haven't stayed the same?"